AloisSeckar/elrh-cosca/README.md

 Path to `targetFile` is relative to `process.cwd()` which allows consumers to run `npx your-script` in their project roots during development.
 Several checks are in place to prevent accidental and malicious paths being passed in.
 Path traversal outside of CWD or providing absolute paths is disallowed.
 If the target directory does not exist, it will be automatically created.

 By default the function asks for confirmation before attempting to create the file and if the file with the same name as `targetFile` is detected.
 Setting the last optional parameter `force` to `true` will suppress manual confirmation prompts.
-Passsing a custom `prompt` allows tailoring your own question to the user.
+Passing a custom `prompt` allows tailoring your own question to the user.

 #### `updateConfigFile`